-Hi Keith, i am seeing a client who came to me for anxiety attacks.
+I am seeing a client who came to me for anxiety attacks.
 Specifically in shop or bank queues, also traffic.
 And more recently at home, sitting at the dinner table.

 The client reports that it first started in a school assembly when she was 13.
-Nothing happened again until later on in life she had a miscarriage.
+Nothing happened again until later on in life when she had a miscarriage.
 Now gets random attacks.